harfbuzz/boring-expansion-spec/glyf1.md

 ## Processing

 Variations of component records are processed this way: For each composite record, a vector of coordinate points is prepared, and its variation applied from the `gvar` table.
 The coordinate points are a concatenation of those for each variable component in order.
+For the purposes of `gvar` delta IUP calculations, each point is considered to be in its own contour.

 The coordinate points for each variable component consist of those of each axis value if flag bit 13 is set, represented as the X value of a coordinate point; followed by up to five points representing the transformation.
 The five points encode, in order, in their X,Y components, the following transformation components: (`TranslateX`,`TranslateY`), (`Rotation`,0), (`ScaleX`,`ScaleY`), (`SkewX`,`SkewY`), (`TCenterX`,`TCenterY`).
 Only the transformation components present according to the flag bits are encoded.